programacion-tipos-boolean

 # do something if it is odd

-As is often the case when talking about variables, the most important advice is to give a meaningful and identifiable name to the variables.
+As almost always when talking about variables, the most important tip is to give variables a meaningful and identifiable name.

 For example, instead of things like